lddyato/MYSQL/Exercise 7: Joining Tables with Inner Joins.md

 #  Joining Tables with Inner Joins

-* inner joins only output the data from rows that have equivalent values in both tables being joined.
+**Inner joins only output the data from rows that have equivalent values in both tables being joined.**
 ```python

 %load_ext sql